 Intimacy and Sexuality

 Metastatic breast cancer can have a profound effect on your intimate relationships.
-A 2015 study found that 71 percent of metastatic breast cancer patients reported that their cancer had a significant impact on their sexual life.
+A 2022 study found that up to 80 percent of metastatic breast cancer patients reported that their cancer had a significant impact on their sexual life.
 Your breast cancer treatment can have physical effects on your body but it can also affect you emotionally.
 Some women, for example, may feel pain and sensitivity from their treatment.
 Some treatments can also cause menopausal symptoms to arise such as vaginal dryness and decreased sexual desire.
 Talking with your healthcare team about these issues can help you and your partner effectively manage these symptoms.

 Treatment can change how you look and how you feel about your body.
 Scars, skin changes from radiation, fatigue and weight changes are some side effects of treatment that may have a negative impact on your body image.
 It is ok to experience lowered self-confidence from surgery or chemotherapy and it can take some time to adjust to these changes.
 Speaking with an oncology social worker, or a loved one may provide the tools to help you cope with these feelings.